ibm-cloud-docs/solution-tutorials/streaming-analytics-iae.md

 * Understand Apache Kafka publish-subscribe messaging.
 * Perform cleaning and transformation operations on the streaming data.
 * Push the cleaned data to a persistent {{site.data.keyword.cos_short}}.
-* Analyse the data with the help of Hive queries.
+* Analyse the data with the help of Hive and Spark SQL queries.

 ## Services used
 {: #services}